-Credit Rating Actions
+Credit Rating Actions Downgrades

 Rating criteria will apply at the time of purchase of a security and monitored for changes while retained within OCTA's portfolio.
 A security whose credit rating has been placed on Credit Watch, or whose credit rating has been downgraded (including downgrades resulting in the rating falling below the minimum credit rating requirements) subsequent to the time of purchase, is not a violation of OCTA's Investment Policy.
+OCTA may from time to time invest in a security whose credit rating is put on notice for potential down-graded downgrade or negative credit watch, below the minimum credit quality criteria permitted by this Investment Policy.